hiro2233/nuttx/apps/examples/README.txt

    CONFIG_EXAMPLES_CAN_READONLY - Only receive messages
    CONFIG_EXAMPLES_CAN_WRITEONLY - Only send messages

+examples/canard
+^^^^^^^^^^^^^^^

+  Example application for canutils/libcarnard.

 examples/cc3000
 ^^^^^^^^^^^^^^^

   This is a test for the TI CC3000 wireless networking module.

+examples/chat
+^^^^^^^^^^^^^

+  Demonstrates AT chat functionality over a TTY device.
+This is useful with AT modems, for example, to establish a pppd connection (see the related pppd example).
+Moreover, some AT modems - such as ones made by u-blox - have an internal TCP/IP stack, often with an implementation of TLS/SSL.
+In such cases the chat utility can be used to configure the internal TCP/IP stack, establish socket connections, set up security (e.g., download base64-encoded certificates to the modem), and perform data exchange through sockets over the TTY device.

+  Useful configuration parameters:
+    CONFIG_EXAMPLES_CHAT_PRESET[0..3]    - preset chat scripts
+    CONFIG_EXAMPLES_CHAT_TTY_DEVNODE     - TTY device node name
+    CONFIG_EXAMPLES_CHAT_TIMEOUT_SECONDS - default receive timeout

 examples/configdata
 ^^^^^^^^^^^^^^^^^^^